25 Fun Things to do in Chicago this Summer

 3. Spend the day at Brookfield Zoo

-Brookfield Zoo is located about 20 minutes from downtown Chicago in the town of Brookfield.
-One of the best zoos in the country with a gorgeous layout, amazing indoor exhibits, a unique underwater bear viewing exhibit & a fantastic dolphin show.
+Brookfield Zoo is located about 20 minutes from downtown Chicago.
+Hands down, it is one of the best zoos in the country with a gorgeous leafy layout, amazing indoor exhibits, a unique underwater bear viewing exhibit & a fantastic dolphin show.
 Brookfield is an all day experience (the zoo is set on a massive 200+ acres) and you can easily spend hours & hours strolling the beautifully landscaped grounds.
 Make sure to visit Tropic World, an amazing indoor primate exhibit!

 Address: 8400 W 31st St, Brookfield, IL 60513